 So work out what you want to do, and then plan your accommodation from there.
-For now we’ll recommend Malate as being a good cross between night life, shopping, and close to the attractions around Manila Bay and Intramuros.
+For now, we’ll recommend Malate as being a good cross between nightlife, shopping, and being close to the attractions around Manila Bay and Intramuros.

 Things to do in Manila

-- Side trip it: We hate to say it, but sometimes the best thing to do in Manila is get out of it!
-When the neon lights and hustle bustle all becomes a bit too much head to the nearby retreats Mt Pinatubo or Tagaytay lake.
+We hate to say it, but sometimes the best thing to do in Manila is get out of it!
+When the neon lights and hustle-bustle all becomes a bit too much head to the nearby retreats Mt Pinatubo or Tagaytay lake.
 You can take a day trip or even an overnighter that will give you a taste of the countryside that beckons in the rest of the country…

 Where to go next?